Leave from Candidature

-An application for leave from candidature will not be approved once a candidate has exceeded their maximum period of candidature outlined in clauses 9.1 and 10.1 of the HDR Enrolment and Changes to Candidature Policy.
+An application for leave from candidature will not be approved once a candidate has exceeded their maximum period of candidature as per 3.41 of the HDR Enrolment and Changes to Candidature Policy.

 - An application for leave must be made using The 'Application for Leave from Candidature form' which is available in the HDR forms page.

 - This form is for use for both scholarship and non-scholarship holders.
 Application of Leave from Candidature must be approved by –